dougeby/IntuneDocs/InTuneDocs/DeployUse/previous-intune-releases.md

 ### App management

 - **Take advantage of iOS "Open-in" management for devices that are enrolled in a third-party MDM solution** You can use your third-party mobile device management (MDM) vendor to take advantage of iOS "Open-In" management.
-You can set the restrictions in the configuration profile settings and deploy the app using your MDM software.
-When the user installs the managed app, the restrictions are applied.
-Read the details: [Microsoft Intune mobile app management policies and iOS Open In](Microsoft-Intune-mobile-app-management-policies-and-iOS-Open-In.md).
+You can set the restrictions in the configuration profile settings and deploy the app using [Manage data transfer between iOS apps](manage-data-transfer-between-ios-apps-with-microsoft-intune.md).

      This approach has two main benefits: